ReHabilitem is a sensorial and interactive exhibition that aims to share the culture of rehabilitation with the public.

 Also, using QR codes we embed the resources (informative websites, grants, guides, subsidies, etc.). that the public can access and save the information for whenever they need it.

 If you want to know more about the process of this project and the technologies used, you must check out the blog post in which Ana explains all about it.
+We also have this great project in our Behance profile, don’t miss it!

 - Producer: Jorge Escobar